 All of this growth in the school brought about a number of notable organizational changes.
 In 1993, Cline Paden "passed the torch" to Truitt Adair, who became Director of the school, while Cline continued on as Chancellor.
 The school's name changed to Sunset International Bible Institute (SIBI) in 1995 to reflect its growing worldwide involvement in God's kingdom.
 A reorganization followed in 1998 that structured the school in three divisions: Residential Studies, External Studies, and International Studies.

 The school grew in a number of other ways during this decade as well.
 AIM had its largest class to date in 1993, with 84 students.
 By 1995 there were 87 women enrolled in various programs.
 By 1996 the school's library boasted 14,000 "hand-picked" volumes.
 The school's 2000th graduate walked the stage in 1997.
-New faculty members during this time included Jay Jarboe, Stuart Jones, Bobby Hise, Tim Brumfield, Ron Bontrager, Kris Smith, and Terry and Terri Fanning.
+New faculty members during this time included Jay Jarboe, Charles Cook, Stuart Jones, Bobby Hise, Tim Brumfield, Ron Bontrager, Billy Moore, Kris Smith, Terry and Terri Fanning, Bob Jackson, Barry Day, Speedy Hart, Sammy Flanary, Victor Ellison, Rudy Wray, Jason Thornton, and Charles Lindsey.

-SIBI has launched into the new millennium with as much activity and hope as ever.
-In 2000, SIBI started the Evening School program, and also saw total enrollment at international Branch Schools surpass that of our Lubbock campus.
+SIBI has launched into the new millennium with as much activity and hopes as ever.
+In 2000, SIBI started the Evening School program and also saw total enrollment at international Branch Schools surpass that of our Lubbock campus.
 The passing of beloved SIBI instructor Richard Rogers that same year served as a reminder of God's blessings and a challenge to press on.

 In 2001 the school unveiled a new logo and graduated its 70th class.
 The following year included the celebration of the school's 40th anniversary and the opening of its first Remote Classroom location in Fall River, MA.
-In the first half of the decade several new faculty members were introduced, including Bill and Betty Tracy, Pat Sheaffer, and Gibby Gilbert.
+In the first half of the decade, several new faculty members were introduced, including Bill and Betty Tracy, Doug Reeves, Dwight Whitsett, Ben Walker, Pat Sheaffer, Gibby Gilbert, Monty Pettyjohn, Chris Swinford, Don Perry, Kevin Haynes, Brad Pruitt, Ray Young, Tim Burow, Paul Dowell, Rebecca Garnett, Arthur Puente, Andrew Deuschle, Ron Kretz, Chris Johnson, Jim Harris, Larry Crosby, Brian Garnett, Dennis Wilson, Mark Lowenstein, C.L.
+Thomas, Johnny Evans, Cory Burns, Robby Stephens, Matt Glawe, Christian Thompson, Tom Killebrew, Tommy Bailey, Ron Fox, Kerry Williams, James Kinnaird, Brandi, David Henniger, Tom Cote, Luis Melendez, Jeff Smith, Darrin Bible, and Zane Perkins.

 2012 brought 50 years of ministry training from Sunset International Bible Institute.
 The school celebrated throughout the year and marked the occasion by setting up a special memorial "Ebenezer" stone in the newly completed Missions Plaza.

-Sunset International Bible Institute continues to grow and through the blessings of God.
+Sunset International Bible Institute continues to grow through the blessings of God.
 New training programs are underway and new innovations continue.
 A more complete history of the first 50 years has been written by Truman Scott entitled Preach the Word and is available through the Sunset Extension School store.
-To keep up with all that is happening, at Sunset, subscribe to receive Lifeline by mail and our email updates.
+To keep up with all that is happening, at Sunset, subscribe to receive Lifeline by email.